the-fellowship-co/facade/docs/bylding_backends/architecting_with_blocks.md

 Supported request and return types are: `ID`, ~~String~~, ~~Integer~~, ~~Float~~, ~~Bool~~, `Byld Messages` and `Byld Models`.

-`Byld::Message` can be inherited to use custom classes as types.

 `Byld::Model` is an extension of active record, so all of active record methods are available to use on it.